 Koinuma says the total research expenditure of the project will be 100 million yen (just under US$2 million) annually for five years.
 He admits that won’t be enough to see the project completed but hopes it will establish the basic technology for providing the ultimate solution to the world’s energy problems.

+Subscribing to the "give a man a fish and he eats for a day, but teach a man to fish and you feed him for a lifetime" philosophy, another major aim of the project is to train scientists and engineers from developing countries.
+To that end, the project won’t just bring well-understood technology from developed countries, but will involve people from both developing and developed countries working together on R&D right from the outset.
 “Because technology hasn't yet been established for making silicon from desert sand, then using it to make solar cells, our aim is to work together from the basic research stage, so we can discover and nurture talented scientists and engineers in Africa," said Koinuma.

 The project definitely has some lofty and worthy aims.
 We can only wish them well in their endeavors and hope this is one project that achieves its ambitious goals.

 Via DigInfo TV

 Please keep comments to less than 150 words.
 No abusive material or spam will be published.

 1. the project needs shor-term goals that radically improve life for current infrastructure.